JunruTao/Learn_Maya_Scripting/README.md

 # Learn_Maya_Scripting
-Learning Maya Python scripting in Python and Mel
+This repo was created for the purpose of documenting my process learning Maya Python scripting in Python and Mel. all the notes and tricks will be intertwined with the code itself as comments.